callstack/react-native-ios-kit/docs/segmented-control.md

 ### `onChange`
 **type:** `(index: number) => void`

-Callback that is called when the user taps a segment; passes the event as an argument
+Callback that is called when the user taps a segment.
+Passes segments index as an argument

 ## `onValueChange`
 **type:** `(value: string) => void`